g-lalevee/Apigee-GCP-Services/README.md

 ## Intro

 This repository contains a proxy for Apigee X able to call 2 GCP Services: BigQuery (read) only and PubSub (publish).
+It doesn't use Apigee Edge extensions.

 ## Requirement

 - A Google Cloud Platform account
-- An Apigee X organization
+- An Apigee organization

 ## Installation